July 1st E-Bike Law: What Changed, In Which States

 Two on-site tools handle this without you having to read statutes:

-For the July 1, 2026 window specifically, the /laws pages for New Jersey, Florida, and Idaho are the three worth reading.
-Every other state's rule is unchanged from what it was on June 30, 2026.
+For the July 1, 2026 window specifically, the /laws pages for New Jersey, Tennessee, Florida, and Idaho are the four worth reading — Florida because of what was vetoed rather than what passed.
+Hawaii is the other one to check: its Act 259 landed two weeks later, on July 15, 2026.

 What to do next

-If you ride in New Jersey, read the New Jersey deep guide before your next ride — the license, registration, and insurance requirements are enforceable now, and the class-based bicycle exemption you may have relied on is gone.
-If you ride in Florida, the Florida guide explains the new sidewalk speed rule and where it applies.
+If you ride in New Jersey, read the New Jersey deep guide before your next ride — the licence and registration requirements (plus insurance, for motorized bicycles) are enforceable now, and the class-based bicycle exemption you may have relied on is gone.
+If you ride a Class 3 in Tennessee and you are 14 or 15, you can no longer operate it — see the Tennessee guide.
+If you ride in Florida, the Florida guide explains why the sidewalk speed rule you may have read about never took effect.
 If you ride anywhere else and you saw the viral "July 1 ban" coverage, the short answer is: nothing changed in your state on July 1, 2026.
 The /laws hub is the fastest way to confirm.

 Frequently asked questions